 - Congenital heart disease in cats is present at birth and can be inherited.

-- Often referred to as adult-onset heart disease, acquired heart disease occurs in middle-aged or older cats because of wear and tear on their heart.
-It can also result in injury or infection.
+- Acquired heart disease, also known as adult-onset heart disease, usually occurs in middle-aged or older cats due to normal wear and tear on the heart.
+It can also be caused by injury or infection.

-In some cases, adult-onset heart disease develops as a secondary problem, with the primary problem originating in some other area of the body such as the thyroid gland.
+In some cases, adult-onset heart disease develops as a secondary problem, with the primary problem originating in other areas of the body, such as the thyroid gland.

 What are the symptoms of heart disease in cats?

 It can be challenging to spot early signs of the disease in cats.
 Typically, cats don't show any symptoms until the disease has progressed.
 At this stage, they often become more withdrawn and less active.

 Not every cat will develop all the following symptoms and many cats will have more than one.

 - Reduced appetite

 - Weight loss

 - Higher heat rate than usual